zeronetworks/ldapfw/README.md

 - [Introduction blog post](https://zeronetworks.com/blog/ldap-firewall-level-up-your-dc-security/) - basics of LDAP and overview of the tool
 - [Technical Deep Dive blog post](https://zeronetworks.com/blog/a-technical-deep-dive-of-ldap-firewall/) - reverse-engineering the Windows LDAP service and how LDAP Firewall works
 - [Leash the Hounds](https://zeronetworks.com/blog/leash-the-hounds-stop-ldap-recon-attacks/) - how to stop BloodHound and other LDAP-based recon attacks using the LDAP Firewall
+- [A Defender’s Guide to DACL-Based Attacks via the LDAP Firewall](https://zeronetworks.com/blog/defenders-guide-dacl-based-attacks-ldap-firewall) - explanations and example configurations for how to prevent various LDAP attacks
 - [Tutorial video](https://www.youtube.com/watch?v=CmV9SDbFW2c) - covers how to install and use the tool
 - [LDAP Firewall Workshop video](https://www.youtube.com/watch?v=XsIzA8yal20) - from DEATHCon 2023